LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 | Each presentation should be about 5min and cover:

-* Why they picked this chart.
+* Why did they pick this chart?
 * What was effective about the chart for them.
 * What changes do they think would make the chart even better.